FuelLabs/fuels-rs/docs/src/wallets/test-wallets.md

 {{#include ../../../examples/wallets/src/lib.rs:setup_5_wallets}}
 ```

-## Setting up a test wallet with multiple assets
+## Setting up a test wallet with multiple random assets

 You can create a test wallet containing multiple assets (including the base asset to pay for gas).